-- Each student is required to have a 1 inch wide (minimum), three ring notebook binder labeled YDP Note Book. - This notebook will be used to hold all your handbook and all the manuals, location maps, updates, etc. you will accumulate during your participation as a member of YDP. - Bring this notebook with you to all classes, meetings, and especially to the placement sites where you are assigned to work.
+- Each student is required to have a 1 inch wide (minimum), three ring notebook binder labeled YDP Note Book. - This notebook will be used to hold all your handbook and all the manuals, location maps, updates, etc. you will accumulate during your participation as a member of YDP. - Bring this notebook with you to all classes, meetings, and especially to the placement sites were you work.